EUV lithography: History and economic impact

 Intel, Canon, and Nikon (leaders in the field at the time), as well as the Dutch company ASML and Silicon Valley Group (SVG) all sought licensing.
 In 2001, SVG was acquired by ASML, helping ASML become the leading benefactor of the critical technology.

-By 2018, ASML succeeded in deploying the intellectual property from the EUV-LLC after several decades of developmental research, with incorporation of European-funded EUCLIDES (Extreme UV Concept Lithography Development System) and long-standing partner German optics manufacturer ZEISS and synchrotron light source supplier Oxford Instruments.
+By 2018, ASML succeeded in deploying the intellectual property from the EUV-LLC after several decades of developmental research, with incorporation of European-funded EUCLIDES (Extreme UV Concept Lithography Development System) and long-standing partner German optics manufacturer Zeiss and synchrotron light source supplier Oxford Instruments.
 This led MIT Technology Review to name it "the machine that saved Moore's law".
 Their first prototype in 2006 produced one wafer in 23 hours.
 As of 2022, a scanner produces up to 200 wafers per hour.
 The scanner uses Zeiss optics, which that company calls "the most precise mirrors in the world", produced by locating imperfections and then knocking off individual molecules with techniques such as ion beam figuring.

 This made the once small company ASML the world leader in the production of scanners and monopolist in this cutting-edge technology and resulted in a record turnover of 27.4 billion euros in 2021, dwarfing their competitors Canon and Nikon, who were denied IP access.
 Because it is such a key technology for development in many fields, the United States licenser pressured Dutch authorities to not sell these machines to China.
 ASML has followed the guidelines of Dutch export controls and until further notice will have no authority to ship the machines to China.
 China, at the same time, also has invested heavily into their domestic EUV project, and Chinese leading companies such as Huawei and SMEE also filed patents for their alternative proposals relevant to EUV technologies.
+In December 2025, Reuters reported that China had secretly completed a prototype EUV machine in Shenzhen, which was expected to produce working chips between 2028 and 2030.

 Along with multiple patterning, EUV has paved the way for higher transistor densities, allowing the production of higher-performance processors.
 Smaller transistors also require less power to operate, resulting in more energy-efficient electronics.

+Types of EUV Light Sources

+Extreme ultraviolet (EUV) lithography requires radiation at 13.5 nm(≈92 eV) to match the peak reflectivity band of molybdenum/silicon (Mo/Si) multilayers mirrors.
+In plasma-based EUV sources, ionization precedes much of the EUV emission.
+The thermal production of multicharged positive ions requires a hot, dense plasma, which can itself strongly absorb EUV radiation.